ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 Meanwhile, in the `tcpdump` output, you should see each of those messages.

 First, the client sends a "discover" request to try and find DHCP servers on the LAN.
-The client does not have an IP address yet, so this message has "0.0.0.0" as the source IP address.
-This is used to refer to a source address on "this" network.
+The client does not have an IP address yet, so this message has "0.0.0.0" (an invalid address) as the source IP address.
 Also, the client does not know the address of the DHCP server, so it uses the broadcast IP address "255.255.255.255" and the broadcast MAC address "ff:ff:ff:ff:ff:ff" in the destination fields of the Layer 2 and Layer 3 headers:

 <pre>
 15:15:26.554336 02:eb:60:57:10:ad > ff:ff:ff:ff:ff:ff ethertype IPv4 (0x0800), length 342: (tos 0x10, ttl 128, id 0, offset 0, flags [none], proto UDP (17), length 328)